t184256/not-ready/text/en/06-controlled.md

   then told me the poison was bad;
   no motive, no means, same as everyone else, I guess.
-  I was up the wall by the time, but I really couldn't think of anything better, so I just wrote him, right at dawn, that I'm sad about you and everything, but a mission is a mission, we have an appointment, and I'm going no matter what.*"
+  I was up the wall by the time, but I really couldn't think of anything better, so I just wrote him, right before sunset, that I'm sad about you and everything, but a mission is a mission, we have an appointment, and I'm going no matter what.*"
 "*Thank you very much,*" Grip nodded. "*For... not contriving anything else.*"